UK rebuffs EU offer of free movement for young people

 Champagne and Oysters Cycle Club

-With the landmark 10th edition of the Champagne and Oysters Cycle Club’s Saint Tropez to Monaco charity bike ride on the horizon, the team has announced its plans for a post-race street party in the Principality in celebration of this significant anniversary.
+With the landmark 10th edition of the Champagne and Oyster Cycle Club’s Saint Tropez to Monaco charity bike ride on the horizon, the team has announced its plans for a post-race street party in the Principality in celebration of this significant anniversary.

 The excursion will be starting at 8.30am sharp, with the goal of arriving in the Principality at 4.30pm.
 Once at their destination, the cyclists will be met by their families, friends and supporters at Slammers on Rue Suffren Reymond for a big street party celebrating their achievements over the years.